 #3 – Platykurtic

 Whenever the kurtosis is less than zero or negative, it refers to Platykurtic.
-The distribution set follows the subtle or pale curve and that curve indicates the small number of outliers in a distribution.
-An investment falling under platykurtic is usually demanded by investors because of a small probability to generate an extreme return.
-Also the small outliers and flat tail indicate the less risk involved in such investments. the red line in the above graphical representation depicts a platykurtic distribution or a safe investment.
+The distribution set follows the subtle or pale curve, and that curve indicates the small number of outliers in a distribution.
+An investment falling under platykurtic is usually demanded by investors because of a small probability of generating an extreme return.
+Also, the small outliers and flat tail indicate the less risk involved in such investments.
+The red line in the above graphical representation depicts a platykurtic distribution or a safe investment.